sudamsanjula/shell-script-1/README.md

 *#!._-
 All other characters are disallowed.

+str1list, str2list and strlist3 are the text string files i used to test the shell script i wrote.

 Through this task, I demonstrated proficiency in file handling, string manipulation, and error management within the constraints of the specified techniques and utilities.